cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

   * `description` **Required**.
 The description for the security-group.
-  * `security_group` The key-value `security_group` configuration as described in the [OpenStack Nova create security group API](http://developer.openstack.org/api-ref-compute-v2-ext.html#ext-os-security-groups). app_svc
+  * `security_group` The key-value `security_group` configuration as described in the [OpenStack Nova create security group API](http://developer.openstack.org/api-ref-compute-v2-ext.html#ext-os-security-groups).
   * `rules` The key-value security group rule configuration as described in the [OpenStack Nova security group API](http://developer.openstack.org/api-ref-compute-v2-ext.html#ext-os-security-group-default-rules).
 Defaults to `[]`.
     * Note: Each rule is parsed with default values, which take effect unless overridden.
 The default values are:
       * `from_port`: `1`